msjadhav03/express-tsc-mongo-crud/README.md

-# Hibo : Habit Manageer (CRUD app using express and typescript) 🚀
+# Hibo : Habit Manager (CRUD app using express and typescript) 🚀

 A brief description of what your project does and why it is useful.